Next Gen Producers

 What is BAC Next Gen Producers?

-BAC Next Gen Producers is our annual programme for young people aged 18-29 who want to develop practical skills in live event producing.
-The programme takes place over 15 weeks between January and April.
+BAC Next Gen Producers is our annual programme for people aged 18-29 who want to develop practical skills in live event producing.
+The programme takes place over 15 weeks between February and June.

-We take on 8 young people each year and hold weekly sessions where we host creative workshops facilitated by BAC staff and other industry professionals.
+We take on 8 producers each year and hold weekly sessions where we host creative workshops facilitated by BAC staff and other industry professionals.
 Participants can expect to hone their producing skills in areas such as budgeting, contracting, marketing, artist liaison and event delivery.

 As the cohort develop these skills, they are also working towards building our annual Homegrown Festival.
-This is the culmination of the programme which sees an entire building takeover across a weekend in mid April.
+This is the culmination of the programme which sees an entire building takeover across a weekend at the end of May.

 Homegrown Festival: